cliffano/packer-swaggy-c/README.md

 This is handy when you have an OpenAPI spec and you want to build multiple API clients without having to install the languages support one by one.

-Supported Swagger CodeGen languages: javascript, python, ruby.
+Supported Swagger CodeGen languages: Java, JavaScript, Python, Ruby.
 More coming soon!

 Installation
 ------------